WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - **H3 and below:** Subsection headings within H2 sections, used as needed
 - **Bold inline lead-ins:** For sub-points within a section that do not warrant a full heading level.
 The bold text leads into the paragraph.
 - Outline format is preferred over paragraph/script style for instructional content.
 Use concise, scannable structures.
 - Note for drafting in chat: When drafting lessons in the conversation, use # (one hash) for all H2 section headings.
 The chat renderer adds one heading level on copy, so # in the draft pastes as H2 in Google Docs and the WordPress editor.
-Never use # for the lesson title — the lesson title is entered as the WordPress page title and does not appear as a heading inside the content body.
+Never use # for the lesson title, the lesson title is entered as the WordPress page title and does not appear as a heading inside the content body.

 ---

 ## Cross-References

-- Always include both the lesson title and the module title when referencing other content within a course
-- Format: "As covered in Module X, Lesson Y: Title of Lesson"
+- When referencing a lesson within the same module, use the format: "Lesson #: Lesson title"
+- When referencing a lesson in a different module, use the format: "Module #: Lesson #: Lesson title"
 - Never reference a lesson or module by number alone
+- When referencing another lesson within lesson content, include a hyperlink using the lesson URL to the best of your ability, and add a note immediately after the link: [Link — verify URL before publishing]
-- For standalone lessons referencing other standalone lessons: "As covered in the lesson Title of Lesson"
+- For standalone lessons referencing other standalone lessons: use the format "as covered in [Lesson title](URL) [Link — verify URL before publishing]"
 - Include the direct URL when referencing a specific lesson

 ---